corona-warn-app/cwa-documentation/CONTRIBUTING.md

 * If you plan to do something more involved, please reach out to us and send an [email](mailto:corona-warn-app.opensource@sap.com).
 This will avoid unnecessary work and surely give you and us a good deal of inspiration.

-* Relevant coding style guidelines are available in the respective sub repositories as they are programming language dependent.
+* Relevant coding style guidelines are available in the respective sub-repositories as they are programming language-dependent.

 ## Steps to Contribute